Recession. Layoffs. Hiring freeze.

 The bare metal market is only growing, too.
 In 2021, this market was valued at $5.5 billion, with a CAGR of 23% from 2022 to 2029.
 With the increase in bare metal cloud utilization, who knows how far this goes.

 The process of utilizing a bare metal server is complex.
 From the start, configuration and management of a bare metal system requires the work of an experienced professional and some time to implement.
 Costs can be high initially, however, as your solution scales, the cost of running on a bare metal server will be mitigated.
-Instead of having your own bare metal server, running your solution within one at a data center might prove to be the most cost effective method.
+Instead of having your own bare metal server, running your solution within one at a data center might prove to be the most cost cutting initiative.

 SaaS companies and Kubernetes are like two peas in a pod, like the Batman and Robin of the tech-driven world.